-I’m a junior year undergraduate from TSAIL, with keen interest in Trustworthy ML and diffusion models.
-My aspiration is to elevate AI to the realm of science, moving beyond its current engineering-focused approach.
-My preferred research paradigm involves observing phenomena, proposing multiple explanations, constructing various theories, validating corollaries, and ultimately deriving solutions or methodologies.
+I’m a PhD student from TSAIL (Fall 2025), advised by Prof. [Jun Zhu], and closely collaborate with Prof. [Yinpeng Dong].
+I have a keen interest in the physics of machine learning.
+My unattainable yet motivating dream is to elevate AI to the realm of science, making every phenomenon explainable and predictable.
+I believe this requires both theoretical thinking and extensive empirical observation on every phenomenon we can observe.
+My preferred research paradigm involves observing phenomena, proposing multiple explanations, constructing various theories from diverse aspects, validating corollaries, and ultimately deriving solutions or methodologies.
 I’m eager to connect with anyone who shares this vision for AI or appreciates the same research approach.

 Robust Classification via a Single Diffusion Model

-Huanran Chen, Yinpeng Dong, Zhengyi Wang, Xiao Yang, Chengqi Duan, Hang Su, Jun Zhu
+Huanran Chen, Yinpeng Dong, Zhengyi Wang, Jun Zhu

-- Demonstrating the robustness of diffusion classifier on O.O.D. data and adversarial examples.
+• Demonstrating the robustness of the diffusion classifier on out-of-distribution (O.O.D.) data and adversarial examples.

-- Deriving the optimal solution of diffusion models, a theoretical tools for analyzing diffusion models.
+• Deriving the optimal solution for diffusion models, a theoretical tool for analyzing diffusion models.

-- Proposing an efficient approximate marginal inference, Likelihood Maximization.
+• Proposing an efficient approximate marginal inference method, Likelihood Maximization.

 Diffusion Models are Certifiably Robust Classifiers